 We really appreciate it if you let us know if your contact details change.

 Your right to know what we know about you, make changes or ask us to stop using your data

-You have a right to ask us to stop processing your personal data, and if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event) we will do so.
-Contact our office manager on 0207 470 8755 or via email at firstname.lastname@example.org
+You have a right to ask us to stop processing your personal data or delete it, and if it's not necessary for legal reasons, we will do so.
+Contact our office manager on 0207 470 8755 or via email at email@example.com

 if you have any concerns.

-You have a right to ask for a copy of the information we hold about you, although we may charge £10 to cover the costs involved.
-If there are any discrepancies in the information we provide, please let us know and we will correct them.
+You have a right to ask for a copy of the information we hold about you.
+If there are any errors in the personal information we hold, please let us know and we will correct them.
 You have a right to opt out of automated profiling and decision making, if relevant.

 If you want to access your information, send a description of the information you want to see and proof of your identity by post to Cancer Support UK, 71-75 Shelton Street, London WC2H 9JQ.
 We do not accept these requests by email so we can ensure that we only provide personal data to the right person.